 Yeah - the tournament is finally over.
 For better or worse, we know who won, who lost, and which teams exceed all of our expectations.
 But as the excitement of the biggest college sporting event of the year fades away, the unofficial second season is just about to start.

 A college team’s performance in March can play a huge role in its future.
+For example, Loyola University Chicago took advantage of their surprise success by opening a pop-up merchandise store and discussing ways to drive increased applications and enrollment.
 A great tournament showing boosts recruiting, enrollment, ticket prices, and alumni donations for years to come – and a school that fails to capitalize on that momentum is missing a major opportunity.
 The relationship a school has with its students, athletes, and supporters requires constant tending – and the higher their expectations, the more difficult it is to satisfy them year-after-year.
 That isn’t a bad thing necessarily, but the university has to stay on top of it – and make sure it’s investing in itself – attracting the right kind of talent and support to sustain a peak level of performance year-after-year.